 Heat can cause as much discomfort as cold unless you keep a close eye on tent ventilation.
 If you're camping in humid climates or close to water (especially in the Scottish Highlands), you'll need to make sure your tent is insect-proof overnight.
 Luckily, there are several options for ensuring your tent keeps the air flowing through, without letting the insects in.

-- Vents at a higher level in the tent - (such as Vango's Airzone systems) allow warm air to rise and escape - keeping the inside of your tent cooler and fresher.
-These are usually sheltered to avoid an obvious opening for insects.
+Vents at a higher level in the tent - (such as Vango's Airzone systems) allow warm air to rise and escape - keeping the inside of your tent cooler and fresher.
+These are usually sheltered.

-- Mesh inner doors - are the smartest way to keep your tent ventilated and insect-proof.
-Air can easily flow through the fine mesh, but insects won't get a look in meaning you can effectively leave your tent open at all times if the temperature's rising.
+Mesh inner doors - are the smartest way to keep your tent ventilated and insect-proof.
+Air can easily flow through the fine mesh without allowing mosquitoes or similar in, meaning you can effectively leave your tent open at all times if the temperature's rising.

-Hopefully these fundamentals will put you on course to find a tent that's ideal for your Life Outdoors.
+Hopefully these fundamentals will put you on course to find a tent that's tailored to you.
 Of course, all tents have their own features and details... so get browsing.

 Preparation is key to every kind of camping trip.
-Buy your tent well ahead of your first trip – your break will go much more smoothly if you've had the chance to practise pitching your tent a couple of times.
-You'll also have the chance to work out what accessories or storage you might need to organise your belongings and cooking gear.
-Enjoy.
+Buy your tent well ahead of your first trip – things will go much more smoothly if you've had the chance to practice pitching your tent a couple of times.
+You'll also have the chance to work out what accessories or storage you might need to organise the tent interior.